 Dr. Gomez presented TSUS: Approval of Rules and Regulations.
-The committee approved the item to be taken to the full Board.
+The committee approved the item to be taken to the full Board, in addition to rules changes presented for approval on the Consent Agenda.

-There being no further business before the Committee, Committee Chair Veronica Edwards adjourned the meeting at 2:23 p.m.
+There being no further business before the Committee, Committee Chair Veronica Edwards adjourned the meeting at 2:41 p.m.
 CDT.